Joseph Truman (minister): Life

 He was the son of Richard and Mary Truman, was born at Gedling, near Nottingham, and baptised there on 2 February 1630–1.
 His father, who held some public post in the place, got into difficulties by speaking disrespectfully of the ‘Book of Sports.’

 Joseph was educated first by the minister of Gedling, and afterwards at the free school at Nottingham.
 He was admitted a pensioner at Clare College, Cambridge, on 9 June 1647, proceeded B.A. in 1650, and M.A. in 1654.
 He was made rector of Cromwell, Nottinghamshire, near Nottingham (probably by the assembly of divines, as his name does not appear on the institution books), some time after 4 December 1656, when the former ‘minister of Cromwell’ (Henry Trewman, instituted 27 July 1635) was buried.
 The similarity in the two names (or possibly identity with a variation in the spelling) suggests a family connection.

 After the passing of the Act of Uniformity in 1662, Truman, according to Calamy, declined to read the whole of the service in the Book of Common Prayer, because, he said, there were ‘lies in it;’ to prove his assertion, he quoted the collect for Christmas Day, and pointed out that not only was the birth of Christ stated to have taken place on that day, but also on the following Sunday.
 The collect is said to have been amended in consequence, but in reality it had already been altered by the Savoy Conference in 1661.
 Truman's successor in the rectory was instituted on 3 November 1662.

 After his ejectment he resided in Mansfield in order to be near his friend Robert Porter, and always attended the services of the established church.
 He refused, however, all offers of preferment, was frequently indicted for nonconformity, and was once unsuccessfully sued to an outlawry.

-He died at Sutton, Bedfordshire on 19 July 1671, and was buried in the chancel of the church there on 21 July.
+He died at Sutton, Bedfordshire on 19 July 1671, while returning home from visiting Richard Baxter; he was buried in the chancel of the church there on 21 July.